JayCeeCreates/earlygame/README.md

 - Vanilla crafting for planks and sticks are also disabled.
 - Flint can be knapped on the stone surface to create flint shards.
 - Flint shards can then be crafted into makeshift tools such as a knife, pickaxe, axe, and saw.
-- There's a new mineral: copper!
+- There's a new mineral: copper! (well, that was before 1.17 happened lol)
 - Copper tools are tiered exactly with stone tools to make it useful for those who use stone tools a lot.
 - Copper armor can be crafted for a small but right amount of protection.
 - New tools are introduced as well: saws and knives!